 How does one chase dreams in this new normal anyway, and in the midst of anxiety and uncertainty?

 How do we inspire others to keep going, to not give up on their dreams?

 And how do we do this whilst being mindful of the reality that people out there are fighting battles that are unimaginable, risking their lives for others, navigating through grief and loss, and/or barely surviving to even think about dream-chasing?

-Whilst I have all of these questions, it brings me a sense of comfort to know that somehow we’re fighting similar (if not the same) battles.
+Whilst I have all of these questions, it brings me a sense of comfort to know that I don’t need to have the answers.
 For the first time in all my years being on the internet, I don’t feel the need to apologise for turning off social media, leaving some messages unread, or ruthlessly curating my social feeds to block unnecessary noise.

 In the same way, when I feel prompted to reach out or to speak up, I also don’t hesitate to send that random “Hello, how are you?“, or to retweet a Joe Biden ad or two (or okay maybe more).